bjzhang/bjzhang.github.io/_drafts/2016/ILP32_syscall_unit_test_linuxcon_europe.md

 ## 0

-# Compare the exist kernel/glibc test tools
+# Compare existing kernel/glibc test tools
-## Compare the exist kernel/glibc test tools
+## Compare existing kernel/glibc test tools
-*   Whether easy to reproduce the failure
+*   Whether easy to reproduce a failure
 *   Whether support coverage
 *   Whether support libc test
-*   Whether generate the full random data to basic data type
+*   Whether generate full random data to basic data type

 ## LTP and glibc testsuite
-*   The tridition testsuite for kernel and glibc
+*   The tradition testsuite for kernel and glibc
 *   No fuzz test.
-Test pass may hide some issue
+Test may pass while some issues are hidden.

 ## Trinity
-*   Generate the fuzz data in a set of data type
+*   Generate fuzz data in a set of data type
-*   Generate the random address instead of basic data type for most of pointers
+*   Generate random address instead of basic data type for most of pointers
 *   Support lots of architecture
-*   Takes too long to produce an issue and takes more and more to re-produce and analysis it
+*   Takes too long to produce an issue and takes much longer to re-produce and analyze it
-*   Is going to add the coverage support(?)
+*   Is going to add coverage support(?)

 ???
 Trinity is developed in a long time.
 It could randomize the parameter of syscall and run individual syscall standalone or parallel.
 When I do the long time parallel test(not for ILP32), it could report some bug, e.g. hang, panic.
 It is useful but it is indeed hard to debug because it usually fail after a long time running.
 I do not know what does it exactly do